declan-watson/declan-watson.github.io/_posts/2023-01-01-If you can remember all your passwords, they're not strong enough.md

 ## What kind of password?

 As you can see, any passwords on the shorter side are almost useless when it comes to protection; this means you need a long password.
 What about upper case, lower case, numbers, symbols?
 The research suggests that adding to the length, rather than adding complexity, is better for security.
-This is also the view of the [National Institute of Standards and Technology (NIST)](https://auth0.com/blog/dont-pass-on-the-new-nist-password-guidelines/) who set password guidelines for the U.S. governemnt.
+This is also the view of the [National Institute of Standards and Technology (NIST)](https://auth0.com/blog/dont-pass-on-the-new-nist-password-guidelines/) who set password guidelines for the U.S. government.
 For example, adding a symbol to a 9 character password takes the estimated cracking time from 3 days to 3 weeks, but adding an extra character (while keeping the complexity the same) shoots this up to 7 months.

 There are a few methods of generating passwords that fit this requirement but the main one is [combining a group of dictionary words](https://xkcd.com/936/).
 You can do this with word generators like [Diceware](https://diceware.dmuth.org/) that make a passphrase instead of a password; the difference being the length and amount of words.
 An example of a passphrase is `correct-horse-battery-staple`, the length of the password is much longer than one word that has had random adjustments like capitals and symbols applied to it, making it much harder to crack.